Our Lady of Consolation: In the Palatine Hill

+Maria in Portico.
+Near those granaries there was also a small hospital, near which a namesake church, the Santa Maria della Consolazione was later built.

+Pope Sixtus V recognized the pious association under this Marian title on 3 June 1585 and issued a Pontifical decree titled Licet ex Debito which elevated their status to an Archconfraternity.

+Pope Urban VIII further approved the venerated image recognized by the Vatican Chapter, which was promoted by Count Alessandro Sforza and Pontifically crowned on 7 December 1634.

+In Salerno

+Another image was honored a canonical coronation by Pope Pius X decreeing the coronation on 30 June 1906.
+The rite of coronation was executed by the former Archbishop of Salerno, Valerio Laspro on 1 October 1906 for the image venerated in the Church of Our Lady of Consolation in San Valentino Torio.

+In Turin

-The Order of Saint Benedict were the first monastics to settle in Turin.
-A church at the site, probably dedicated to the Blessed Virgin Mary, stood adjacent to the ancient Roman walls of the city.
-Pious legends claim that Saint Eusebius of Vercelli brought back an icon of Our Lady of Consolation when he was returning from exile in Egypt in 363.
-This icon was presented to the city of Turin.
-Later on Bishop Maximus of Turin established a small shrine to house the icon in a church dedicated to Saint Andrew.
+A church at the site stood adjacent to the ancient Roman walls of the city.
+Pious legends claim that Saint Eusebius of Vercelli brought back an icon of Our Lady of Consolation when he was returning from exile in Alexandria, Egypt in 363 A.D.
+This venerated icon was presented to the city of Turin.
+Later on Bishop Maximus of Turin established a small shrine to house the icon in a church dedicated to Saint Andrew the Apostle.

-Pope Pius X granted a decree of pontifical coronation towards the image on 18 June 1904.
-Its ensemble of twenty-four stars was donated by former Queen of Italy, Margherita of Savoy while the rest of its regalia were donated from the princes of Savoy and noble ladies of Turin.
-The decree was granted to and executed by the Prefect of the Sacred Congregation of the Index, Cardinal Vincenzo Vannutelli in a public religious event.
+Pope Pius X granted a decree of pontifical coronation for the image on 18 June 1904.
+Its golden aureole halo of twenty-four stars was donated by former Queen of Italy, Margherita of Savoy while the rest of its regalia were donated from the princes of Savoy and noble ladies of Turin.
+The rite of coronation was granted to and executed by the former Prefect of the Sacred Congregation of the Index, Cardinal Vincenzo Vannutelli in a public religious event.
+A grand total of six Cardinals attended the rite of coronation, including Cardinal Giulio Boschi (Ferrara), Giuseppe Callegari (Padua), Alfonso Capecelatro (Capua), Andrea Carlo Ferrari (Milan), and Domenico Svampa (Bologna).

-The icon became the object of great veneration, and the church was later dedicated as Santuario della Consolata, later raised to the status of Minor Basilica by Pope Pius X on 7 April 1906.